Profiscience/ko-component-router/docs/plugins.md

 Otherwise — so if a plugin was "successful" at interpreting the route and returned something — the route will not be passed along.

-One more thing to note, a route with an array value will have the plugins ran against each element in it, not the whole array.
+Routes with array configs will have the plugins ran against each config in that array, not the whole array.

 ---